bobheadxi/bobheadxi.github.io/_posts/2018-2-8-unique-sequences.md

 My team often receives such bisulfite converted sequences, albeit with an additional inertesting step: samples are spiked with unmethylated [lambda phage](https://en.wikipedia.org/wiki/Lambda_phage), a procedure often done<sup>[[5]](#r5)</sup><sup>[[6]](#r6)</sup> to determine the efficiency of the conversion.
 Due to the lack of methylated cytosine residues in the lambda, if the conversion reaction is complete, all of the lambda sequence's cytosine should be converted to uracil when aligned to the lambda genome.
 This conversion rate is used to assess the effectiveness of the bisulfite conversion, which we provide as feedback to the lab or our collaborators.

 The process of bisulfite conversion has an important consequence: to identify normal samples, we typically use the application of plasmid spike-ins.
 These are random, known sequences of around 180 base pairs that are grown in a lab, then added to samples during preparation for sequencing.
 The name "plasmid spike-in" comes from the way the oligonucleotide is incorporated into the pCR-TOPO4 plasmid vector and [cloned in E. coli](https://en.wikipedia.org/wiki/Molecular_cloning).
 During quality control, we check for the presence of these spike-ins in our pre-alignment pipelines.
-If the expected spike-in is only found in very small quantities, then that is usually a red flag that a sample swap might have occured.
+If the expected spike-in is only found in very small quantities, then that is usually a red flag that a sample swap might have occurred.

 <p align="center">
     <img src="https://www.sciencelearn.org.nz/system/images/images/000/000/558/embed/cloning_dna_oversize20151125-1118-dwkzce.jpg?1448424636" />